International Flavors & Fragrances (IFF) Q1 2017 Results - Earnings Call Transcript

 Brett Hundley - Vertical Group

 Hey.
 Good morning.
 Thanks for taking my question, guys.
 First, just a quick one.
-I'm sorry if I missed this, but what is M&A now expected to contribute to currency-neutral sales and EPS growth, before it was expected to contribute 4.5% to sales and 1.5% to EPS growth?
+I'm sorry if I missed this, but what is M&A now expected to contribute to currency-neutral sales and EPS growth?
+Before, it was expected to contribute 4.5% to sales and 1.5% to EPS growth.
 And I think you guys said that that stepped up a little bit.
 Did you give those revised figures?

 Richard A. O’Leary - International Flavors & Fragrances, Inc.

 We didn't.
 I mean, it's about 1.5% at top line and 2.5% at the operating profit line.
-So, it shifted a little bit, be given the strong performance in the Q1 from the M&A business and the unplanned expenses on our Organic business in Q1.
+So it shifted a little bit, given the strong performance in the Q1 from the M&A business and the unplanned expenses on our Organic business in Q1.

 Brett Hundley - Vertical Group